stevenwhitespacesystems/fm-xml2json/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-As we delved into the world of REST APIs using FileMaker we stumbled across an issue.
+As we delved into the world of REST APIs using FileMaker, we stumbled across an issue.

 *How do we handle XML responses?*